MauricioRobayo/colombian-holidays/README.md

 ],
 ```

-Is the year is omitted, by default the function will return the holidays for the current year.
+If the year is omitted, by default the function will return the holidays for the current year.

 ## Contributing